-If you are a contractor and a director of a limited company, you may at some point have a contractor director’s loan account.
+If you are a UK contractor and a director of a limited company, you may at some point have a contractor director’s loan account.
 If this is so, it could arise if you need to lend money to your company because it needs to pay some future bills.
-Therefore when you lend to the company, this will be a loan from director to company.
+As a limited company contractor, when you lend to your business, this will be a loan from director to company.
 Alternatively, you may look to borrow money from your company in the form of a director loan, if the need arises.

 The total amount of the limited company loan between you and the company will be a director’s loan account.
 When you are a UK contractor, you can view this as your contractor director’s loan account.

 When you are running a limited company the loan account will show as a balance in your company’s Balance Sheet.
 In normal circumstances, the loan will be repaid in the future.
 However, such director loans could be an ongoing issue with a balance owing one way or another.
 We cover this later in the article.